Jan. 4, 1773 – Joel Lee, Conecuh County, Alabama’s first Justice of the Peace, was born in North Carolina.

 Jan.
 4, 1974 – United States President Richard Nixon refused to hand over materials subpoenaed by the Senate Watergate Committee.

 Jan.
-4, 1974 - South Vietnamese troops reported that 55 soldiers had been killed in two clashes with communist forces.
-Claiming that the war had “restarted,” South Vietnamese President Nguyen Van Thieu asserted, “We cannot allow the communists a situation in which…they can launch harassing attacks against us,” and ordered his forces to launch a counter-offensive to retake lost territory.
-The announcement essentially marked the end of attempts to adhere to the agreements of the Paris Peace Accords.
+4, 1974 - South Vietnamese troops reported that 55 soldiers had been killed in two clashes with communist forces, causing South Vietnamese President Nguyen Van Thieu to claim that the war had “restarted,” essentially marking the end of attempts to adhere to the agreements of the Paris Peace Accords.

 Jan.
 4, 1975 – A dove shoot to benefit the McKenzie High School Quarterback Club was scheduled to be held at J.M.
 Hawsey’s place on this Saturday.
 Admission was $1.